10 Deadly Household Items You’ve Probably Used Today

 Even more interesting, half of these injuries are fractures, sprains, or lacerations.
 The Electrical Safety Foundation suggests that extension cords be used only for temporary needs and should not overheat in any way.

 3 Furniture Polish

-Furniture polish can make your furniture look brand-new and give your home a subtle new light.
-But it can also cause a trip to the emergency room.
-Although it’s a common item found under the kitchen sink in homes across the world, furniture polish possesses an extremely toxic composition.
+Furniture polish can make your furniture look brand new, but it can also cause a trip to the emergency room.
+Although it’s a common item found under the kitchen sink in homes around the world, furniture polish possesses an extremely toxic composition.